darrenldl/docfd/README.md

 - Open document
   - `Enter`
     - Docfd tries to use `$VISUAL` first, if that fails then Docfd tries `$EDITOR`
-- Switch to multi file view
+- Switch to multi-file view
   - `Tab`
 - Switch to `Search` mode
   - `/`